Matveibos/rails_answers_and_guides/regexp_tutorial.md

           pattern.match(string).captures
           # => ["22", "2"]

-4. How can you get group value by name?
+4. How can you get one of the grouped values by name?

           string = 'SFS2010-2'
           pattern = /SFS(?<year>\d+)-(\d+)/